trident90/go-delegator/README.md

-# Ethereum JSON-RPC on AWS Lambda
+# Metadium Proxy on AWS Lambda
-AWS Lambda code to call and relay JSON-RPC of ethereum written in Golang.
+Main functions are MetaID registration/update/recover and relaying JSON-RPC result with metadium node.

 In addition, this project try porting web3 to Golang.

-Furthermore IPFS will be applied to this project to maximize service utility by supporting token development.
+Furthermore IPFS will be applied to this project to overwhelm limited stroage in blockchain.

 # Prerequisite
 1. Docker